matthewmullin01/qubecloudio/README.md

 ![Qubecloud Create 2](https://i.imgur.com/ZPOsSj1.png)

-The final step is a sumary screen and payment screen.
+The final step is a summary screen and payment screen.

 ### Server Details

 This is a detailed view of a server.
-You can track CPU and ram server load, monitor the minecraft server logs, as well as update any server specific configuration.
+You can track CPU and ram server load, monitor the Minecraft server logs, as well as update any server-specific configuration.

 ![Qubecloud Create 2](https://i.imgur.com/9yxaHDw.png)